kellyjonbrazil/microsim/README.md

 The `microsimclient` similarly POST's a `data` field in the request body which is filled with randomly generated text.
 The number of characters is controled with the `REQUEST_BYTES` parameter.

-## Statistics
+## Local Statistics

 If desired, a realtime statistics HTTP server can be enabled by specifying the `STATS_PORT` parameter for both the client and the server.
+The curl command is included in the Docker container so local and remote stats can also be pulled from within the container.
 Example output:

 `microsimserver`:
 ```